 How Do you Do it?

-This is the question that comes up in all conversation leading up to Passover (possibly more than the 4 questions are asked!)
+This is the question that comes up in all conversations leading up to Passover (possibly more than the 4 questions are asked!)
 How do I do it?
 How do you handle all the expenses?
 There is no magic secret.
 There is only planning ahead and being strict with your budget.
 It means sacrificing a little each month so you can be able to celebrate without going into debt.
 The best way to do this is to have a separate account where you put these savings.
 If you leave it in your checking account- YOU WILL SPEND IT.
-Unless you are a mythical creature with amazing self-control and in that case, why are you even reading this?
+Unless you are a mythical creature with fantastic self-control, and in that case, why are you even reading this?

-Some Tips to Help with Holiday Expenses:
+5 Tips to Save a Dime on Holiday Expenses:

 - If you cannot pay all your bills and you will be going into debt, stay away from reward cards.
 You can look around for a no-interest card that offers no bonuses but will give you more grace time in paying your balance.
-If you don’t qualify for a no-interest card, try to get a card that has the lowest possible interest rate.
+If you don’t qualify for a no-interest card, try to get a card with the lowest possible interest rate.
 This will help save you tons of money on your debt.

-- Shop Sales- Look around.
+- Shop Sales.
+Look around.
 Shop around.
-Calculate how much you can save by shopping online, different stores etc.
+Calculate how much you can save by shopping online, different stores, etc.